 According to testimony before the US Senate subcommittee on International Operations and Terrorism, roughly half of the US State Department postings are filled with people lacking necessary language skills.
 According to the Government Executive Magazine, 2,851 positions in the Department of State, 1,792 special agents at the FBI and about 15,000 positions in the US Army require proficiency in those languages.
 Currently, there is a 46% shortage of specialties in Arabic, Korean, Chinese, Farsi and Russian.

 Therefore, mastery of a foreign language is an essential tool for students of statecraft and national security who wish to develop a thorough understanding of foreign cultures and international affairs.
-IWP offers instruction in Arabic, Chinese and Russian at the introductory, intermediate and advanced levels, as well as summer immersion courses in the Middle East, China and Russia.
+IWP offers instruction in Arabic, Chinese and Russian at the introductory, intermediate and advanced levels.
 Those students with a foreign language requirement take a final proficiency exam in the chosen language consisting of 3 parts.

 - Student's presentation based on his or her area of expertise.